MennaElhawagy/habit_tracker/user_stories.md

 **Priority:** High
 **Story Points:** 3
 **Notes:**
-- Keep layout readable on mobile.
+- NA

 # User Story Template
 **Title:**
 View completed habits
 _As a user, I want to see a section for completed habits on the homepage, so that I can track what I have already achieved._
 **Acceptance Criteria:**
-1. Completed habits appear in a separate list/section.
+Completed habits appear in a separate list/section.
-2. Items show date/time completed.
-3. If none completed, show a short motivational message.
 **Priority:** Medium
 **Story Points:** 2
 **Notes:**
 - Allow quick navigation to habit details.

----
+# Exercise 4 — Menu

 # User Story Template
 **Title:**
 Access menu options
 _As a user, I want to access a menu with options for configuring my habits, viewing reports, editing my profile, and signing out, so that I can easily navigate to different parts of the app._
 **Acceptance Criteria:**
-1. Menu icon visible on every screen.
+1. Menu icon visible on home screen.
-2. Menu shows: Habits, Reports, Profile, Sign out.
+2. Menu shows: Configure, Profile, Reports, Notifications and Sign out.
 3. Selecting an option navigates to the correct page.
 **Priority:** High
 **Story Points:** 3